-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 5, "Parts listing," on page 153 to check if a component is a consumable, structural, or FRU part. - If an action step is preceded by "(Trained technician only)," that step must be performed only by a trained technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 5 "Parts listing" on page 141 to check if a component is a consumable, structural, or FRU part. - If an action step is preceded by "(Trained technician only)," that step must be performed only by a trained technician.

-Symptom Action A replacement hard disk drive does not rebuild.
+Symptom Action Multiple hard disk drives fail.
+Make sure that the hard disk drive, SAS/SATA RAID adapter, and server device drivers and firmware are at the latest level.
+Important: Some cluster solutions require specific code levels or coordinated code updates.
+If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
+Multiple hard disk drives are offline.
+Review the storage subsystem logs for indications of problems within the storage subsystem, such as backplane or cable problems.
+See "Problem determination tips" on page 136.
+A replacement hard disk drive does not rebuild.
 Make sure that the hard disk drive is recognized by the adapter (the green hard disk drive activity LED is flashing).
-2. Review the SAS/SATA RAID adapter documentation to determine the correct configuration parameters and settings.
-A green hard disk drive activity LED does not accurately represent the actual state of the 1.
-If the green hard disk drive activity LED does not flash when the drive is in use, run the DSA disk drive test (see "Running the DSA Preboot diagnostic programs" on page 129. associated drive.
-2. Use one of the following procedures: If the drive passes the test, replace the backplane.
+Review the SAS/SATA RAID adapter documentation to determine the correct configuration parameters and settings.
+A green hard disk drive activity LED does not accurately represent the actual state of the associated drive.
+If the green hard disk drive activity LED does not flash when the drive is in use, run the DSA disk drive test (see "Running the DSA Preboot diagnostic programs" on page 119.
+Use one of the following procedures: If the drive passes the test, replace the backplane.
+If the drive passes the test, replace the backplane.
 If the drive fails the test, replace the drive.
 A yellow hard disk drive status LED does not accurately represent the actual state of the associated drive.
-If the yellow hard disk drive LED and the RAID adapter software do not indicate the same status for the drive, complete the following steps: a.
+1. If the yellow hard disk drive LED and the RAID adapter software do not indicate the same status for the drive, complete the following steps: a.
 Turn off the server. b.
 Reseat the SAS/SATA adapter. c.
 Reseat the backplane signal cable and backplane power cable. d.
 Reseat the hard disk drive. e.
 Turn on the server and observe the activity of the hard disk drive LEDs.
-2. See "Problem determination tips" on page 149.
+2. See "Problem determination tips" on page 136.